 Why I Write Fantasy

 I’ve been asked several times about why I choose to write fantasy now, when I used to write primarily poetry and literary fiction.
 I do still write in a more literary style for some of my projects, but I’ve definitely been drawn to the fantasy genre.
-While I may still be primarily in the upmarket space, it’s solidly upmarket fantasy.
-I want to talk some about why I’ve opted to infuse my stories with a bit of magic.
+While I may still be primarily in the upmarket space, I know my work will always contain some fantastical elements.
+I want to talk about why I’ve opted to infuse my stories with a bit of magic.

 I love imagining every possibility.